matter-labs/zksync-era/docs/src/guides/setup-dev.md

 ### Foundry ZKsync

-ZKSync depends on Foundry ZKsync (which is is a specialized fork of Foundry, tailored for ZKsync).
+ZKsync depends on Foundry ZKsync (which is is a specialized fork of Foundry, tailored for ZKsync).
 Please follow this [installation guide](https://foundry-book.zksync.io/getting-started/installation) to get started with Foundry ZKsync.

 Foundry ZKsync can also be used for deploying smart contracts.
 For commands related to deployment, you can pass flags